Get the Tata Capital App to apply for Loans & manage your account. Download Now

 #6.
 Employment subsidy

 These schemes are designed to tackle unemployment.
-The government offers incentives such as lower initial investment costs or reduced real estate rates to organisations to start a company.
+The government offers incentives, such as lower initial investment costs or reduced real estate rates, to organizations to start a company.
 These measures are aimed at promoting job growth and reducing unemployment.

-Now that we know what is subsidy, let’s look at its different categories.
+Now that we know what a subsidy is, let’s look at its different categories.

 There are two categories of subsidies, namely, social and economic.
 Depending upon its impact, it falls into either of the two categories.
 Here’s a detailed breakdown of the two categories.